Early Academic Outreach Program

-The Early Academic Outreach Program (EAOP) was established in 1976 by the University of California (UC) in response to the California State Legislature's recommendation to expand post-secondary opportunities to all of California's students, including those who are first-generation, socio-economically disadvantaged, and English-language learners.
-As UC's largest academic preparation program, EAOP assists middle and high school students with academic preparation, admissions requirements, and financial aid requirements for higher education.
-The program designs and provides services to foster students' academic development, and delivers those services in partnership with other academic preparation programs, schools, other higher education institutions and community/industry partners.
+The Early Academic Outreach Program (EAOP) was established in 1976 by the University of California (UC) in response to the California State Legislatures' recommendation to expand post-secondary opportunities to every Californian student, including those who are first-generation, socio-economically disadvantaged, and English-language learners.
+As UC's largest academic preparation program, EAOP assists middle and high school students with academic preparation, admissions and financial aid requirements for higher education.

+The program designs and provides services for the academic development of foster students, and deliver these services in partnership with other academic preparation programs, schools, other higher education institutes and community/industry partners.

-The program's goal of increased access for educationally disadvantaged students to the University of California is grounded in the philosophy that preparing for success in college is not simply one of many options for young people; it is their right.
+The goal of the program to increase access for educationally disadvantaged students to the University of California is grounded in the philosophy that preparing for success in college is not simply one of many options for young people; it is their right.